OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-a/README.md

 ## Deploying the application image
 You deploy applications from within a project.

-1. From the list of your projects click the **PySimple** project you just created.
+1. From the list of your projects click the **user99-exercisea** project you just created.
 Here you should be greeted by a page explaining how you can **Get started with your project**.
 1. Click the **Deploy Image** button and select the **Image Name** option.